Buffalo Bills facts for kids

 Kansas City Chiefs

-The Kansas City Chiefs, another original franchise in the AFL, has also had a long history against the Bills despite the two teams never being in the same division.
-Buffalo currently leads the series 29–24–1, which has included five playoff meetings, three of which were AFL/AFC championship games; Kansas City won the 1966 AFL Championship game that determined the AFL's representative in the first Super Bowl, going on to face the Green Bay Packers, in addition to the 2020 AFC Championship game that saw the team advance to its second straight Super Bowl appearance, while Buffalo defeated Kansas City in the 1993 AFC championship game to advance to its fourth straight Super Bowl appearance.
-Each time the Super Bowl participant would end up losing the big game.
+The Kansas City Chiefs, another original franchise in the AFL, have a long history against the Bills, despite the two teams never being in the same division.
+Buffalo currently leads the series 29–24–1, which has included five playoff meetings, three of which were AFL/AFC Championship Games; Kansas City won the 1966 AFL Championship Game that determined the AFL's representative in the first Super Bowl against the NFL champion Green Bay Packers, in addition to the 2020 AFC Championship Game that saw the team advance to its second straight Super Bowl appearance, while Buffalo defeated Kansas City in the 1993 AFC Championship Game to advance to its fourth straight Super Bowl appearance.
+However, after each victory in the AFC Championship Game, the Chiefs or the Bills went on to lose the ensuing Super Bowl.
 Despite a lull in the series in the 2000s and 2010s, the rivalry gained attention as the Bills and Chiefs met in nine of ten years from 2008 to 2017.
-After a 2-year hiatus in the series, four high-profile matchups occurred between the Bills and Chiefs in 2020 and 2021, including the aforementioned 2020 championship game and the 2021 Divisional round game, which is now considered one of the greatest playoff games of all time but was also controversial due to the league's overtime rules.
-A rivalry between Josh Allen and Chiefs quarterback Patrick Mahomes has also developed, drawing comparisons to Jim Kelly's rivalry with Dan Marino as well as the rivalry between Tom Brady and Peyton Manning.
+After a two-year hiatus in the series, four high-profile match-ups occurred between the Bills and Chiefs in 2020 and 2021, including the aforementioned 2020 Championship Game and the 2021 Divisional round game, the latter of which is now considered one of the greatest playoff games of all time, but was also controversial due to the league's overtime rules.
+A rivalry between Bills quarterback Josh Allen and Chiefs quarterback Patrick Mahomes has also developed, drawing comparisons to Jim Kelly's rivalry with Dan Marino as well as the rivalry between Tom Brady and Peyton Manning.

 Jacksonville Jaguars

 A new rivalry emerged between the Bills and the Jacksonville Jaguars after former Bills head coach Doug Marrone, who had quit the team after the 2014 season, was hired as a coaching assistant for Jacksonville and eventually rose to become the Jaguars' head coach.
 The first game between the Marrone-led Jaguars was a London game in week 7 of the 2015 season, which saw the Jaguars' win 34–31.
 The most important game of this series was an ugly, low-scoring Wild Card game in 2017 that saw the Jaguars win 10–3.
 This game is notable as it was the first Bills playoff appearance in 17 seasons.
 Prior to this, Jacksonville had handed Buffalo its first playoff loss in Bills Stadium in 1996.
-Following the 2017 wild card game the Bills and Jaguars have met two additional times.
+Following the 2017 wild card game the Bills and Jaguars have met three additional times.
 The first was a "rematch" game in week 12 of the 2018 season, which saw the Bills win 24–21.
 During this game, trash talk from former Jaguars players such as Jalen Ramsey resulted in a brawl between the teams.
 The second time was in week 9 of the 2021 season.
 By now, the "point" of the rivalry, Marrone's feud with the Bills organization, and the personal drama between Bills and Jaguars players no longer applied as Marrone had been fired and replaced by Urban Meyer and all the players from the 2017 Jaguars team have since moved on to other teams or retired.
 Regardless, this game was the seventh largest upset at the time in NFL history, which saw the 15.5-point favorite Bills lose 9–6.
-The Jaguars currently lead the series 10–9.
+The next time the teams would play would be a monday-night game in 2024 where the bills "annihilated" the Jaguars 47-10.
+The series is currently tied at 10–10.

 Houston Oilers/Tennessee Titans